 - Banks do not lend money already in their vaults.
-Banks create money (deposits) when they make loans. - Investors borrow money and pay wages, some of which is saved.
-So in fact it is investment that generates savings, not the other way round - The real interest rate is set by the central bank.
+Banks create money (deposits) when they make loans. - Investors borrow money and pay wages, some of which is saved. - Investment that generates savings, not the other way round - The real interest rate is set by the central bank.
 It is not an equilibrium rate. - The stock of loanable funds is not a limiting factor on financing - Financing is limited mostly by demand: The availability of viable, profitable projects - Banks also need to be able to cover their immediate obligations (pay depositors when they want to withdraw their money)